-The CCO maintained a self-funded health and welfare benefit plan, which provided medical, dental and vision coverage for the majority of its employees for the years ended August 31, 2023 and 2022.
-Employees covered by the health and welfare plan had access to the provider's network, discounts on the price of services and drugs, case management, and claims processing.
-Stop loss policies, which provide coverage above predetermined limits, are in place as follows: a) \$70,000 per individual employee, and b) \$951,331 and \$889,269 in total aggregate medical claims for 2023 and 2022, respectively.
-Reimbursements covered by the individual employee maximum are reduced by an Aggregate Specific Loss Fund of \$25,000.
-Fees and claims are expensed as incurred.

-Total expenses under the plan were approximately \$1,470,000 and \$1,221,000 for the years ended August 31, 2023 and 2022, respectively.
-Expenses included approximately \$390,000 and \$368,000 for plan administrative services and stop loss premiums for the years ended August 31, 2023 and 2022, respectively.
-Stop loss reimbursements of approximately \$381,000 served to reduce expenses for the year ended August 31, 2023, of which \$289,848 is reflected as an other receivable at August 31, 2023.
+The CCO maintained a self-funded health and welfare benefit plan. available to the majority of its employees, which provided medical and prescription coverage for the year ended August 31, 2023.
+Participating employees covered by the health and welfare plan had access to the provider's network, discounts on the price of services and drugs, case management, and claims processing.
+Stop loss policies, which provided coverage above predetermined limits, were in place at approximately \$951,000 in total aggregate medical claims for the year ended August 31, 2023.
+Fees and claims were expensed as incurred.
+Total expenses under the plan were approximately \$1,393,000 for the year ended August 31, 2023, which included approximately \$390,000 for plan administrative services and stop loss premiums.
+Stop loss reimbursements of approximately \$381,000 served to reduce expenses for the year ended August 31, 2023, of which \$289,848 was reflected as an other receivable at August 31, 2023.